Writing Better Prompts: How to Get More Out of AI Tools 2026

 -

 The basic principles remain the same, but each tool has its own strengths.
-ChatGPT is good at creativity, Claude excels in analysis, Gemini performs strongly with real-time information.
+ChatGPT excels in creativity, Claude in analysis, and Gemini performs strongly with real-time information.

 -

-With daily use, you will see clear improvement within 2-3 weeks.
-After 2-3 months, you will be able to apply advanced techniques.
+With daily use, you'll see clear improvement within 2-3 weeks.
+After 2-3 months, you'll be able to apply advanced techniques.

 -

-Yes, but that is rarer than prompts that are too vague.
-If you notice that the AI is getting confused, break down complex tasks into smaller steps.
+Yes, but that's rarer than prompts that are too vague.
+If you notice the AI getting confused, break down complex commands into smaller steps.

 -